TabbyML/tabby/README.md

 num_threads = inter_threads * intra_threads
 ```

-Note that these options are only defined for CPU translation.
-In particular, `inter_threads` is forced to 1 when executing on GPU.
+Note that these options are only defined for CPU translation and are forced to 1 when executing on GPU.

 ### Do you provide a translation server?